AnthonyZenn/StarClusters/README.md

 llfinal.pro is the program.
 It prompts the user for a distance and sorts the stars into clusters based on that distance and outputs the results.
 Because of the large amount of data, a linked list algorithm is used, otherwise computing time is too large for the program to finish in any reasonable timescale.

+NOTE this program was designed for use with the IDL language